ATLAS Photometry of Interstellar Object 3I/ATLAS: Observations and Data

 Figure~\ref{fig:lc} illustrates the evolution of the brightness of 3I/ATLAS in a pair of graphs.
-Left are the magnitudes as a function of time, right are the magnitudes corrected by distance from Sun $r$, Earth $\delta$, and angular $G=0.15$ phase function to absolute $H$ magnitude: the brightness of a fully illuminated object if at 1~au distance from both Sun and Earth (not physically realizable).
+Left are the magnitudes as a function of time, right are the magnitudes corrected by distance from Sun $r$, Earth $\Delta$, and angular phase function to absolute $H(1,1,0)$ magnitude: the brightness of a fully illuminated object if at 1~au distance from both Sun and Earth (not physically realizable).

 Of course it should be understood that most of the light at all times was coming from the extended coma, not the nucleus of this comet, evident in the brightening in successive apertures.
-Therefore application of the standard angular phase function $\Phi$ for these coma particles to construct the $H$ magnitude may be misleading.
-As seen in the table the $G=0.15$ phase function is very nearly 0.04~mag/deg for the observed $4^\circ<\hbox{sto}<23^\circ$, with an 0.15~mag brightening at sto=$1^\circ$, but this can be revised as desired for a given physical model.
+Therefore application of the HM phase function for these evolving coma particles to construct the $H$ magnitude may be misleading.
+As seen in the table, the HM phase function is very nearly 0.04~mag/deg for the observed $4^\circ<\hbox{sto}<23^\circ$, but this can be revised as desired for a given physical model.
 Similarly the volume encompassed by the apertures is a 2 dimensional pencil beam through at 3 dimensional coma and the geometrical correction must be interpreted with this in mind.
-None of this changes the raw data of Table~\ref{tab:phot} nor the left panel of Figure~\ref{fig:lc}, and 0.1~mag effects are too small to change the broad conclusions below.